missioncommand/mil-sym-ts/README.md

 Starting with version 2.2.0, support for running in NodeJS was added.
 The node release will be the baseline version on [npmjs.com](https://www.npmjs.com/package/@armyc2.c5isr.renderer/mil-sym-ts?activeTab=versions)
-The web version of the release will have the 'WEB' tag with the same version number.
+The web version of the release will be [mil-sym-ts-web](https://www.npmjs.com/package/@armyc2.c5isr.renderer/mil-sym-ts-web?activeTab=versions)

 The Node version depends on [node-canvas](https://www.npmjs.com/package/canvas).
 ```